Hi, you are logged in as , if you are not , please click here

 • have access to professional camera equipment

-• have unique access to a filmmaker, who’ll guide you through how footage can then be used in the edit.
+• have unique access to a professional filmmaker who will guide you as to how footage can then be used in the edit.

 Learning outcomes

-• a basic understanding of the diverse forms of documentary filmmaking
+• An understanding of the diverse forms of documentary filmmaking

-You’ll also have an understanding of what it means to ‘film/shoot for the edit’.
+You’ll also have an understanding of what it means to ‘shoot for the edit’.

 For a full breakdown of our costs/concessions, please reach our Terms and Conditions: